Last updated 22nd July 2020

 Are the parks and green spaces still open?

-Because of this, if you see something that might be a problem – let us know by calling 01373 465757.
-That way, we can look at it and can complete any emergency works that have to happen.
+Even so, if you see something that might be a problem then please let us know by calling 01373 465757.
+That way, we can look at it and can complete any emergency works as a priority.

 What about play areas – and places like the skatepark?